Video games in New Zealand

-In New Zealand, 67% of the population play video games, 46% of video game players are female and the average age of a video game player is 34.
+In New Zealand, 67% of the population plays video games, 46% of video game players are female and the average age of a video game player is 34.
 New Zealanders spend an average of 88 minutes a day playing video games.

 As of 31 March 2020, the New Zealand video game development industry employed 747 full-time game developers and New Zealand studios earned $323.9 million in revenue, of which 96% came from international audiences.
 In addition, New Zealand consumers spent $501.4m on video games in 2019.
 Despite the difference in population size, New Zealand game development is comparable to Australia's, in terms of revenue and employment.

 Industry bodies for video games in New Zealand include the New Zealand Game Developers Association, which supports video game developers, and the Interactive Games and Entertainment Association, which represents publishers and platforms.

 History

 New Zealand was an early adopter of the video game phenomenon, despite its remoteness.
 Many Atari 2600 titles were assembled under licence by Monaco Distributors in Auckland.
 New Zealand developed its own Pong-style game console, the Sportronic, in the late 1970s, as a result of import licensing laws.

 The development of games in New Zealand was continued in the 1980s and 90s.
-Notable games include Laser Hawk, which was developed for the Atari 8-bit in 1986 by Andrew Bradfield and Harvey Kong Tin, and Super Skidmarks, which was released for the Commodore Amiga in 1995 and was developed by Auckland-based company Acid Software.
+Notable games include Laser Hawk, which was developed for Atari 8-bit computers in 1986 by Andrew Bradfield and Harvey Kong Tin, and Super Skidmarks, which was released for the Amiga in 1995 and was developed by Auckland-based company Acid Software.

 Major companies and global recognition

 Although a minor player in the global video gaming industry, New Zealand has had success with homegrown game developers.
-Sidhe, the largest game studio in New Zealand, have developed a number of sports games, including several titles in the Rugby League series.
+PikPok, the largest game studio in New Zealand, have developed a number of sports games, including several titles in the Rugby League series.
 Dinosaur Polo Club developed Mini Metro.
 The action RPG Path of Exile, perhaps the best-known New Zealand game, was developed by Grinding Gear Games and released in 2013, enjoying international success.
 The video game series Bloons was made by the New Zealand company Ninja Kiwi.

 The New Zealand Game Developers Association was formed in 2001 to support the development of games in New Zealand.